Create an HTML Button in Canvas

 Save the changes to view the final appearance.
 Be sure to click the link to ensure your intended location opens.

-Yes.
-You can adjust the width with the code by a percentage of the Canvas space or change the background and font colors with Hex color codes.
+Are there additional ways to customize a button?Yes.
+You can adjust the width by a percentage of the Canvas space or change the background and font colors using Hex color codes.

 -